A style guide for the Oshkosh Scholar.

 - Student author’s name, signature, major, phone/e-mail

-To ensure anonymity during the blind review process, the names of the author and adviser should not be found anywhere except on the cover page.
-However, the author and adviser names can be added to an article that has been accepted for publication.
+To ensure anonymity during the blind review process, the names of the author and faculty mentor should not be found anywhere except on the cover page.
+However, the author and mentor names can be added to an article that has been accepted for publication.

 Submissions must conform to the Oshkosh Scholar style guidelines.
 Those submissions not adhering to the style guidelines will be ineligible for publication.
 All authors are to use Chicago style, no matter their disciplines.